sigstat/sigstat/docs/XML/SigStat.Common.md

 ##### Summary

-Logger for logging report informations
+Logger for logging report informations.

 <a name='M-SigStat-Common-Logging-ReportInformationLogger-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary

-Initializes an instance of ReportInformationLogger
+Initializes a new instance of [ReportInformationLogger](#T-SigStat-Common-Logging-ReportInformationLogger 'SigStat.Common.Logging.ReportInformationLogger').

 ##### Parameters